- Director's Welcome

 How to Apply

-IBT LLM applicants are required to submit their applications electronically through the Law School Admissions Council (LSAC) with the supporting LLM Credential Assembly Service.
+Applicants can submit an application in two ways: – if applying to multiple schools, it is advised that you submit applications electronically through the Law School Admissions Council (LSAC) with the supporting LLM Credential Assembly Service.
 For more information about the LSAC LLM Application process please click here

-For any technical difficulties with online application and/or LSAC website, please contact LSAC technical support at (215) 968 -1393.
+For any technical difficulties with online application and/or LSAC website, please contact LSAC technical support at (215) 968 -1393.– if applying to Denver Law-only, you may use DU Graduate Application

 Applicants must submit the L.L.M. application by the deadline of the term they wish to apply for.
 Note: You should register and pay for the LLM Credential Assembly Service at least 4 – 6 weeks before the application deadline.
 More time should be allowed for international applicants.